Photo Credit: Flickr

 Shortly after the meeting ended, employees sat around discussing the absurdity of the list and the apparent contradiction between the executive extolling those same virtues that she lacked.

 What bothered them most was that the executive expected everyone to live up to these values, but that she herself struggled to attain even the simplest ones.
 The hypocrisy of demanding excellence of others when she herself did not have some of that same excellence was what angered the staff most.

 Rather than uniting the team, the hypocritical behaviors of this executive revealed itself when the executive tried to spread something that she did not possess.

 Sutton and Rao said that prior to attempting to spread excellence, “the first order of business should be to drive out bad behavior” (2014, p.
 239).
-Here’s the lesson: Don’t broadcast that you are spreading and expecting excellence when you, your team, and/or your organization is not even adequate.
-Be excellent first, then you’ll have something to spread.
+Here’s the lesson: Don’t broadcast that you are spreading and expecting excellence when you (or your team or the organization) are not even adequate.
+Be excellent first, then you’ll have something to spread!